GandalFran/GandalFran/README.md

 # Hey there!
 I'm Fran

 I am Fran, a 24 year old computer science graduate.
-My interests include the development of Backend, Data Science and Big Data among others.
+My interests include the development of Backend, Big Data and Code Generation among others.

 My coding musts are coffe and: